shakedo/cloud-blender/README.md

 The output of the functions is always called result. result contains two outputs:

 - result.rawResult(s): The original result(s) from the cloud provider.
-- result.<outputName>: The unified API output.
+- result.outputName: The unified API output.

 This design ensures that if the user is not passing vendorSpecificParams and not looking at result.rawResult(s) His code is 100% cross platform.
 The user can still be cross platform if he uses raw results or passing vendor specific parameters, but it is under